Alternative to cortisone shots

 In other words, cortisone can either work or make the problem worse.

-Cortisone disrupts and hurts stem cells
+Cortisone disrupts natural healing and hurts native joint cells

 Cortisone as well as other anti-inflammatories, and the RICE (rest, ice, compression, and elevation) protocol– which has very recently been rescinded by its author due to its detrimental effect on healing all are considered “non-healing,” and whose long-term usage will make the patient’s condition worse.

-Cortisone disrupts and hurts stem cells
+Cortisone disrupts and hurts healing cells

 It becomes perplexing then, that these medications continue to be routinely injected into people’s joints “therapeutically” for pain.
 While corticosteroid and analgesic injections have the potential to temporarily relieve pain by shutting down the body’s inflammatory mechanisms, these medications are toxic to cartilage cells.
 Results of bovine cartilage studies from the University of Pittsburgh School of Medicine revealed the following: